May 14, 2025, 8:00 AM – 3:00 PM

 Solar processes for the chemical industry

-This year the 28th DLR Solar Colloquium will focus on the integration of solar energy into chemical processes.
+This year the 28th DLR Solar Colloquium focused on the integration of solar energy into chemical processes.
 Solar technologies can provide different forms of energy opening up a wide range of possible applications for the chemical industry.
 They can play a key role in the decarbonization of the chemical industry and in enabling new innovative processes for the production of synthetic fuels.
-The Colloquium shows challenges, solutions and latest developments in the integration of solar energy into new and known chemical processes.
+The Colloquium showed challenges, solutions and latest developments in the integration of solar energy into new and known chemical processes.

-At the Solar Colloquium, we will bring together experts from industry and research for an inspiring exchange on those topics.
+At the Solar Colloquium, we brought together experts from industry and research for an inspiring exchange on those topics.

 Presentation title